What is Collagen?

 Medical and Cosmetic Uses of Collagen

-Collagen supplements, drinks, and formulation may prove beneficial to people suffering osteoarthritis, dandruff, and may significantly improve the appearance of the skin.
+Collagen supplements, drinks, and formulation may prove beneficial to people suffering from osteoarthritis, dandruff, and skin conditions.
+The element may significantly improve the appearance of the skin.
 Certain hormonal imbalances may cause collagen to decline early on.
 Nowadays, collagen is popularly known among women to improve their skin through collagen-rich beverages.
-A study in 2006 also found that collagen hydrolysate significantly decreased painful symptoms of osteoarthritis and improved joint function.
+A study in 2006 also found that collagen hydrolysate significantly decreased painful symptoms of osteoarthritis and can also improve joint function.

 Several products in the market claim to have collagen in their creams and serums.
 However, collagen molecules are too big to be absorbed through the skin.
 It is easier and non-invasive to take it in as a mild supplement to ensure absorption.